mc6415/TekkenNotes/docs/leo.md

 ~ Basic jab.
 Do NOT use 1,4 on block!

 `df+1` and `df+1,2` *(Close Range)*
 ~ Generic df+1, -1 good for checking mid.
 High 2 extension gives good reward on counterhit
+Can also get LTG on hit with `df+1,2~1+2`

 `d+4` *(Midrange)*
 ~ Minus on hit low with tracking.
 Can use d+4,2 to make it less minus and step or take back turn, also threatens LTG enabling

 `4` *(Close Range)*
 ~ 12f magic 4, gives a decent mini combo on counter hit